Post job

 Golf course superintendents are skilled professionals who are responsible for providing care and maintenance to the golf courses they are working for.
 These superintendents must supervise a team of staff members to coordinate work schedules for landscaping and maintaining the golf course grounds.
 They are required to manage irrigation systems by providing reports on the retaining ponds and other water source usage.
 Gold course superintendents must also provide technical and safety training for their employees when operating machinery and power equipment.

-We looked at the average landscape foreman annual salary and compared it with the average of an athletic fields superintendent.
-Generally speaking, athletic fields superintendents receive $13,542 higher pay than landscape foremen per year.
+We looked at the average landscape foreman salary and compared it with the wages of an athletic fields superintendent.
+Generally speaking, athletic fields superintendents are paid $13,542 higher than landscape foremen per year.

 These skill sets are where the common ground ends though.
-A landscape foreman responsibility is more likely to require skills like "work ethic," "strong work ethic," "grass," and "retaining walls."
-Whereas a athletic fields superintendent requires skills like "field maintenance," "athletic fields," "all-conference," and "ran."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a landscape foreman are more likely to require skills like "work ethic," "strong work ethic," "grass," and "retaining walls."
+On the other hand, a job as an athletic fields superintendent requires skills like "field maintenance," "athletic fields," "all-conference," and "ran."
+As you can see, what employees do in each career varies considerably.

 Athletic fields superintendents tend to reach similar levels of education than landscape foremen.
 In fact, athletic fields superintendents are 4.6% more likely to graduate with a Master's Degree and 0.5% more likely to have a Doctoral Degree.